Qualification / Validation / Commissioning

 9. Computerized Systems Validation (CSV)

-It is also possible to name a number of specific qualification activities based on the system subject to qualification:
+It is also possible to identify a number of specific qualification activities based on the system being qualified, such as:

 1. HVAC / Cleanrooms Qualification